qasimwarraich/cli-tutor/README.md

 ### Usage

-Once installed or inside the docker container the tool can be started using `cli-tutor`.
+Once installed or inside the container the tool can be started using `cli-tutor`.

-Once you are in the tutor you are presented with a menu where you can select a lesson.
-This menu may be navigated using the arrow keys or j/k for up and down respectively.
+Once you are in the tutor you are presented with a menu where you can select a lesson using the `enter` key.
+This menu may be navigated using the `arrow keys` or `j/k` for up and down respectively.
+To list available actions enter the `?` key.
 Once you pick a lesson you will be dropped into an interactive shell.
 Each lesson contains a series of prompts that aim to teach you about the topic at hand.
 Tasks can be navigated between using typing `next/prev` or `n/p` and hitting enter.
 Some task may require you to issue commands and the tutor will try to validate your inputs.
 These commands cannot be skipped using `next or n`.
 Additionally, each lesson has a certain list of available commands for the user to enter.
 A list of available commands is available by typing `commands` and hitting enter.

 Have Fun!